ryan-boder-zz/spark-intro-ruby/README.md

 Spark.stop
 ```

-If you use the interactive `ruby-spark shell` then this boilerplate code is already done for you and you can just start using `$sc` directly.
+If you use the interactive `ruby-spark shell` then this boilerplate code is already done for you and you can just start using the Spark context `$sc` directly.
 ```
 ruby-spark shell
 ...